-The Center for Information Assurance is a nationally-designated Center of Academic Excellence in Cyber Defense Education and Research.
-Their research focuses on negative authentication, adaption multi-factor authentication, smart-grid security, and is at the forefront of game theory applications in cyber security.
+The Center for Information Assurance is a nationally designated Center of Academic Excellence in Cyber Defense Education and Research.
+Their research focuses on negative authentication, adaption multi-factor authentication, smart-grid security, and game theory applications in cyber security.

 Center for Rehabilitation and Employment Research (CRER)

-The Center for Rehabilitation and Employment Research conducts research, educates and trains, and provides employment, career, and rehabilitation services geared towards enhancing the employment and career development opportunities for groups of individuals that have been chronically unemployed and under-employed.
-The Center's interdisciplinary research approach focuses on how social, psychological, organizational, cultural, economic, and medical factors impact the employment and career development of the groups identified above.
+The Center for Rehabilitation and Employment Research conducts research, educates and trains job-seekers, and provides employment, career, and rehabilitation services geared towards enhancing employment and career development opportunities for individuals who have been chronically unemployed and underemployed.
+The Center's interdisciplinary research approach focuses on how social, psychological, organizational, cultural, economic, and medical factors impact the employment and career development of certain groups.

 Center for Research in Educational Policy (CREP)

 The Center for Research in Educational Policy (CREP) is a designated State Center of Excellence.
 CREP is dedicated to improving student learning by serving as a valuable resource in PreK-12 educational research, evaluation, and consultation.
 They also provide services in instrument development and assessment to institutions of higher education, non-profits, community organizations, and businesses.

 Center for Research Initiatives and Strategies for the Communicatively Impaired (CRISCI)

 The Center for Research Initiatives and Strategies for the Communicatively Impaired (CRISCI) was established in 1984.
 The activities of the CRISCI encompass a wide range of research and services in communication disorders.
 From the outset, its principal goals have been to develop innovative clinical procedures for the communicatively impaired, create a model service delivery program for the Mid-South region, and establish an outstanding research program in communication disorders.

 Center for Research on Women (CROW)